ChrstphrHll/npc_gen/students/Ivistra Stockton.md

   int: 18
   str: 14
   wis: 10
-track: Diplomacy
-trait: There's nothing I like more than a good mystery.
-trait1: Mellow
-trait2: Single-minded
 year: 5
+guild: Jettenia
+partyID: 35
 ---
 # Ivistra Stockton
 ---
 ### Description
 - 5th year Tiefling Wizard in Jettenia
-- wavy grey hair that's put back in a long pony tail, Blue eyes, and Pale Yellow skin
+- wavy grey hair that's put back in a long pony tail, Orange eyes, and Pale Yellow skin
 - Is Mellow and Single-minded, and has Exceptionalism as their ideal

 ### Organizations